ABigBigWhale/Apocashop/README.md

-# This is Apocashop: a combination of "Lemonaide Stand" and "Papers, please."
+# This is Apocashop: a combination of "Lemonade Stand" and "Papers, please."
 Personal copy of the team repository at: https://gitlab.cs.washington.edu/carsonal/Apocashop

 ## Kongregate: http://www.kongregate.com/games/Carsonal/apocashop?haref=HP_HNG_apocashop